Frequently Asked Questions

 Our destination wedding packages are fully custom built for you and almost always include multiple days of photography.

-Every photo collection can be fully customized with the option to include more time and other add-ons like albums, parent gift books, and engagement sessions.
+Every photo collection can be fully customized with the option to include more time and other add-ons like albums, parent gift books, welcome parties, adventure sessions, and engagement sessions.

-Inquire below and share a few details about your wedding plans.
-From there, we’ll build you some custom photo collection options.
+Contact us here and share a few details about your wedding plans.
+From there, we’ll set up a complimentary consultation via video chat and then will build you some custom collection options for your wedding photography.

 Drew takes many things into consideration when deciding which weddings to accept and photograph.
 Storytelling is always the most important factor.
 A compelling story has a pull to it, like gravity.
 Tell us a little bit about your story.